-The figure plots the GDP per capital adjusted broadband density against the STRI for telecommunications in 2014-2018.
+Note: The figure plots the GDP per capital adjusted broadband density against the STRI for telecommunications in 2014-2018.
+Source: Author's estimation

-Source: Author's estimate

-This section has demonstrated that although connectivity has improved substantially in India over the past decade, connectivity has improved even faster in other countries Indian services exporters compete with in third markets.
-The section also highlights that connectivity can be substantially improved through openness and best practice regulation.
+This part has demonstrated that although connectivity has improved substantially in India over the past decade, connectivity has improved even faster in other countries Indian services exporters compete with in third markets.
+The part also highlights that connectivity can be substantially improved through openness and best practice regulation.